Martha Mason: Later life

 Mason returned to writing in the mid 1990s when advancements in speech recognition technology enabled her to operate a computer on her own, giving her the ability to dictate and edit, as well as to browse the Internet.

 This latter factor was particularly significant for Mason.
 While her highly social and independent lifestyle (she hosted dinner parties and managed her own household, for example) would probably have only been possible in a tight-knit community (Lattimore's current population is approximately 400), her broad interests were not in tune with small-town perspectives.

 She wrote a memoir, Breath: Life in the Rhythm of an Iron Lung, which was published in 2003.
 She was also the subject of Martha in Lattimore (2005), a documentary film by Mary Dalton.
 Mason also appeared in the Oscar-nominated documentary about polio The Final Inch (2009).

 Death

 She died in Lattimore shortly after dawn on Monday, May 4, 2009, one month shy of her 72nd birthday.
-She had lived 61 years in an iron lung before her death, longer than any other polio survivor in the world.
+She had lived 61 years in an iron lung before her death, at the time longer than any other polio survivor in the world.